wp-plugins/math-quiz/readme.txt

 Functions to add:

 *   Do AJAX answer check before submitting the form.
+*   Picture customization will be added in the next release.

     **Note: if your siteurl and homeurl are in different domain, the plugin may not work properly due to "Cross-origin resource sharing" mechanism.**